 - Complete Cornell's Online Graduate School Application.
 If you have questions, you may contact the Cornell Graduate School office at 607-255-4884.

 - Submit copies of transcripts from all colleges and universities previously attended.

 - Admitted students who accept the admissions offer are required to submit an official paper transcript prior to matriculation.

 - Scores must be sent to: Cornell University Code: 2098 Public Affairs Department Code: 2204

 - CIPA does NOT accept GMAT or LSAT scores in lieu of GRE scores.

-- Applicants for whom English is a second language will need to achieve the following minimum scores on the new (2005) Internet-based test version of the TOEFL: writing 20, listening 15, reading 20, speaking 22.
+- The following minimum scores must be met on the new (2005) Internet-based test version of the TOEFL: writing 20, listening 15, reading 20, speaking 22.

 An extensive written Statement of Purpose (500 words maximum)

 Applicants should address the following points:

 - Why you are applying to the program

 - Personal and/or professional experience that have led to your interest in Cornell's MPA program